Steam-Chat-Bot/node-steam-chat-bot/README.md

 `UnmoderateTrigger` - unmoderates a groupchat.

 `UrbanDictionaryTrigger` - Queries Urban Dictionary for the first definition of a word, then pastes it into chat.

+`WikiBotTrigger` - Posts to igbwiki.com.
+Open up the wikibottrigger.js file to see how to customize it.

 `WolframAlphaTrigger` - Queries Wolfram Alpha if a message starts with a specified command.
 This only displays a textual representation of the primary result (if it exists) so it's not always a good answer.
 You will need an appId from http://products.wolframalpha.com/api/.